DioLps/DioLps/README.md

 ### What I'm working on 👨‍💻

-🔭 An angular cms project and a trader bot for hobbie.
+🔭 An Unity's Adventure game for hobbie.

 ### What I'm learning now 📖